-The transportation service selected must call the department to coordinate the paperwork and arrival time.
+- The transportation service/funeral home selected must call the department to coordinate the paperwork and arrival time.
 The service chosen must also file the death certificate.

 The program encourages a funeral if the family wishes.
 Because of our unique needs regarding the condition of the body, we require a special embalming process.
 The funeral home must contact our director for specific instructions before doing any embalming.

 When the cause of death is unclear, an autopsy may make an important contribution to medical science or law enforcement.
 The choice between permitting the autopsy and donating the body to the program must be made by the family.
 If the Medical Examiner’s office requires a full autopsy, then the family may not have a choice.
 The decision to permit an autopsy will not be opposed by the program, but we cannot then accept the body.

 Upon completion of the study, we cremate the remains.
 The cremated remains may be returned at the family's request to the family or to a funeral home.
 The family may also request that the program make respectful disposition of the remains.
 There is no charge for the cremation or the mailing.

 No. Organ donation and body donation are totally separate programs with very different goals and different requirements.
 We encourage people to be organ donors, but that does rule out being a whole-body donor.
 Many of our donors are people who, for one reason or another, were not suitable candidates for organ donation, or prefer to donate for medical educaton.